Frequently Asked Questions

 Brandeis in Copenhagen is an intensive, business and economics-focused summer program in Copenhagen, Denmark, the capital city of one of the happiest nations in the world.
 This program will deepen your understanding of business practices, economic theory and policy from U.S., Scandinavian, and European perspectives.
 Additional excursions focus on creating a deeper understanding of contemporary life and culture in Denmark.

 Yes, the program runs from early July to the middle of August.
 There are pre-departure orientations in the spring semester prior to the summer of study.
 Students wishing to go to Copenhagen during the academic year should meet with a member of the study abroad staff for other options.

-The Summer 2020 deadline is Thursday, March 19, 2020, but interested students are encouraged to apply early.
+The application deadline typically falls in mid-March but interested students are encouraged to apply early.
 With rolling admissions, applications are reviewed up until the deadline as long as space is available.

 All courses are Brandeis courses and appear on transcripts as graded Brandeis coursework, not transfer credit.